Sruthi95-lab/SBA1_eLoan_FullStackTraining/README.md

       User can apply,edit,track his loans
       Admin can view all the loans,reject,approve and edit loans.
-This project is a Java-Maven-SpringBoot-Web project.
+This project is a Java-Maven-SpringMVC-Web project.

       To run this project you need following tools a.)Java